 The traditional solution, called mirroring or shadowing, uses twice as many disks as a nonredundant disk array [Bitton and Gray 1988].
 Whenever data is written to a disk the same data is also written to a redundant disk, so that there are always two copies of the information.
 When data is read, it can he retrieved from the disk with the shorter queuing, seek, and rotational delays [Chen et al. 1990].
 If a disk fails, the other copy is used to service requests.
-Mirroring is frequently used in database applications where availability and transaction rate are more important than storage efficiency [Gray et al. 1990].
+Mirroring is frequently used in

-2Strictly speaking, RAID level 0 is not a type of redundant array of inexpensive disks since it stores no error-correcting codes.
+2Strictly speaking.
+RAID level 0 is not a type of redundant array of inexpensive disks since it stores no error-correcting codes.